Nicaragua History, Language and Culture

 • Nicaraguans sometimes call themselves “pinoleros”, after the soft drink, pinol, which is popular throughout the country.

 • Gil González Dávila named Nicaragua after a local native chief, Nicarao.

 • US president Franklin D. Roosevelt once said of ruthless dictator Anastasio Somoza: “He may be a son of a bitch, but he’s our son of a bitch.”

 Social Conventions in Nicaragua

 Nicaraguans greet each other with a handshake, or for someone you know well, a kiss on the cheek and a hug.
 Casual dress is fine in most situations, although some formality will be expected in business situations.
-Puncutality is not a strong suit of Nicaragua, and it's not unusual for people to turn up 20-40 minutes late for a meeting.
-If invited to someone's home it is customary and polite to give the host a small gift.
+Punctuality is not a strong suit of Nicaragua, and it’s not unusual for people to turn up 20-40 minutes late for a meeting, usually due to the nature of travel and traffic here.
+If invited to someone’s home, it is customary and polite to give the host a small gift.
 If offered something to eat, try to accept or at least try it; refusal may cause some offence.

 Whilst travelling around Nicaragua, be prepared to be stared at, especially if visiting more rural areas – this is more out of curiosity than anything else.
 The same goes for conversations; while you may get a few very blunt questions, it is generally not out of rudeness.

 Language in Nicaragua